bwlewis/hclust_in_R/README.md

 ===========

-This is a basic implementation of single linkage hierarchical clustering written only in R.  It produces output structured like the output from R's built in `hclust` function in the stats package.
+This is a basic implementation of single linkage hierarchical clustering written in R.  It produces output structured like the output from R's built in `hclust` function in the stats package.

 I wrote these functions for my own use to help me understand how a basic